karandit/fet/README.md

 				students min hours daily with allow empty days (default true). ssa is either true or false, represents whether you want a message box to be show, with a warning, if your input file contains subgroups which have the same activities (default true).
-			r is either true or false, represents whether you want additional generation messages and other messages to be shown on the command line (default false).
+			pdt is either true or false, represents whether you want to show the detailed (true) or less detailed (false) years and groups timetables (default true). pdtfp is either true or false, represents whether you want to show the detailed (true) or less detailed (false) teachers free periods timetables (default true). r is either true or false, represents whether you want additional generation messages and other messages to be shown on the command line (default false).

 	Alternatively, you can run "fet-cl --version [--outputdir=d]" to get the current FET version.